George Wither: Context and poetic reputation

 A line of poets could be traced from Sidney and Spenser through Sylvester and Browne to Wither— not, admittedly, of a rising quality, but of a consistent political attitude.

-Where Hill identifies connections via the aristocratic patrons and politics, Alastair Fowler takes Drayton to be the poetic centre of a group, which besides Wither comprised Browne, John Davies of Hereford, William Drummond of Hawthornden, George Sandys and Joshua Sylvester.
+While Hill identifies connections via aristocratic patrons and politics, Alastair Fowler takes Drayton to be the poetic centre of a group that besides Wither would have comprised Browne, John Davies of Hereford, William Drummond of Hawthornden, George Sandys, and Josuah Sylvester.